jay-joshy/allergyguide/content/tools/oit_calculator.md

 **OIT Protocol**
 Full set of doses and instructions for given food.
 Recall that:

-- Food A may be given either 1) diluted for all steps, 2) not diluted (neat) for all steps, or 3) diluted for the first few steps until the undiluted form is easily measurable with a kitchen scale
+- Food A may be given either 1) diluted for all steps, 2) not diluted (neat) for all steps, or 3) diluted initially for the first few steps until the undiluted form is easily measurable with a kitchen scale
 - Food A may OPTIONALLY transition to another form of the food, called Food B. For example, Salmon powder (Food A) diluted/undiluted/both for 7 steps before cooked salmon (Food B) is given for step 8 until maintenance

 Therefore, a complete OIT protocol must contain the following information which can be expressed in pseudocode as such: